Easiest Dogs to Train: 8 Highly Trainable Breeds

 Why This Breed May Be a Good Fit

-- People-oriented — strong handler bond supports training
+- People-oriented, strong handler bond supports training

 - Respond reliably to reward-based methods once consistent habits form

-- Generally good with children — families should also see best dogs for families
+- Generally good with children, families should also see best dogs for families

 Considerations

-- Require daily vigorous exercise
+- Require daily vigorous exercise within those constraints

 - May pull on lead without consistent lead training